I'm a highly adaptable product designer who prefers being a generalist rather than a specialist.

 - Deliver: As confidence in the solution increases, exploration gives way to engineering.
 Working software is created, optimized, and shipped.

 It fits our team well and I work in every phase.
-I especially like the parts where the problem is defined (every project needs goal and non-goals) and explored widely (considering a few wildly different ideas).
+I especially like the parts where the problem is defined and explored widely.